MykhailoRospopchuk/MykhailoRospopchuk/README.md

 - 👋 Hi, I’m @MykhailoRospopchuk
 - 👀 I’m interested in programming and designing electrical networks
 - 🌱 I just started learning programming.
-From the directions I see Java and Python
+From the directions I see .NET and Python
 - 💞️ I want to collaborate on projects where I can start programming
 - 📫 How to reach me?
 Just write to me in telegrams or other social networks @ros_misha)))